 ADVANCED CALCULUS: differential and integral calculus of functions of one variable with applications; power series.
 Students wishing to take the College Board AP BC Calculus exam will find that this course provides suitable preparation.

-STATISTICS AND STATISTICAL MODELING: an introduction to the practice of statistics.
+STATISTICS AND STATISTICAL MODELING: introduction to the practice of statistics.
 Topics include organization of data; probability and random variables; and drawing inferences from data.
 Computers and calculators are used extensively.

 INTERSCHOOL GAME THEORY (half credit; throughout the year): theoretical analysis of game theory taught through applications in economics, politics, business, evolutionary biology, religion, philosophy, computer science and sports, as well as through games such as poker and chess.
 Quantitative models are developed for strategic situations, and analysis includes optimization and graphical analysis.
 This course is offered through the Interschool consortium.

-INTERSCHOOL NUMBER THEORY (half credit; throughout the year): The study of number theory delves into the foundations of mathematics to understand the integers, their properties, and the application of these ideas to other areas of mathematics.
-Topics may include, infinity of primes, the Fundamental Theorem of Arithmetic, the Euclidean algorithm, the Greek notion of incommensurable lengths, alternate number systems and their properties, repeating decimals and their connection to infinite series, modular arithmetic, and notions of infinity that arise from counting the integers.
+INTERSCHOOL NUMBER THEORY (half credit; throughout the year): The study of number theory delves into the foundations of mathematics to understand the integers, their properties and the application of these ideas to other areas of mathematics.
+Topics may include infinity of primes, the Fundamental Theorem of Arithmetic, the Euclidean algorithm, the Greek notion of incommensurable lengths, alternate number systems and their properties, repeating decimals and their connection to infinite series, modular arithmetic, and notions of infinity that arise from counting the integers.
 This course is offered through the Interschool consortium.

 INTERSCHOOL PROBLEM SOLVING (half credit; throughout the year): A collaborative exploration of problem-solving skills and strategies including topics from combinatorics, number theory, advanced algebra, geometry, probability and graph theory.
 Problems studied include examples from past AIME and US Math Olympiad competitions.
 This course is offered through the Interschool consortium.

-HISTORY [The following list of electives is representative; some may not be offered in 2020–2021.]
+HISTORY [The following list of electives is representative; some may not be offered in 2021–2022.]

 MODERN EUROPEAN HISTORY: a survey of European history from the Renaissance to the present, with particular attention to nationalism and other sources of identity (open also to XII).